 Fred Mecker’s farm is also still owned by his descendants, who no longer live in Perry County.
 In 2008, Brian & Dianna began renting this farm, and it became part of Perryville Pumpkin Farm in 2009.
 The Mecker farm at one time was home to more than just grain crops.
 Like most small farms, for most of the twentieth century the farm was more diversified, with cows, chickens, and hogs to provide milk, eggs, and meat for the family.

 Perryville Pumpkin Farm has always been very much a family operation—in our early years, all 5 Koenigs could be found in the patch picking pumpkins nearly every day after school in September and October, and selling them on the weekends.
 Jarod coordinated much of the operation himself while he was in high school, laying much of the foundation for how we still do things today.
 After he left for college, Dianna took over the day-to-day operation of the pumpkin farm.
-The past few years have seen significant growth, including the addition of the corn maze, two gift shops, mini-golf course, pumpkin bowling, and more.
-Our good friends Dan and Laura Miesner and their daughter Lydia now help us on the farm when visitors arrive, especially on weekends.
+The years since then have seen significant growth, including the addition of the corn & soybean maze, mini-golf course, pumpkin bowling, and so many more activities.
+Our good friends Dan and Laura Miesner and their daughter Lydia help us on the farm when visitors arrive, especially on weekends.
 We sell Laura’s line of homemade jams, jellies, produce and handiwork called “Naturally Laura’s.”
 Educating the public about agriculture has become an increasingly important part of our mission through the years.

 The boys have remained heavily involved in the pumpkin farm, even as Tyson and Jarod have moved away from Perry County.
-Jarod designed and constructed the mini-golf course and designs our corn maze every year, and is the primary force behind implementing most of our new activities.
-Tyson is the primary manager of our online presence as well as the main “host” for weekend wagon rides.
-Ryan helps Dianna pick nearly every pumpkin we grow, and is Brian’s right-hand man on the farm in general.
-He plans to transition to a full-time role with the family operation after finishing school.
-Daughter-in-law Jennifer, who grew up on a fruit and vegetable farm in the Missouri Bootheel, has been part of the operation since even before she married Jarod.
-Their son Benjamin and daughter Rebekah are now the seventh generation of our family to be part of the farm.
+Jarod designed and constructed the mini-golf course and designs and cuts our corn and soybean mazes every year, and is the primary force behind implementing most of our new activities.
+Tyson is the primary manager of our online presence and works at the farm every weekend in the fall and also helps order seeds and plant every spring and summer.
+Ryan helps Dianna pick nearly every pumpkin we grow.
+He has transitioned to a full-time farm role after finishing school in 2019.
+Daughter-in-law Jennifer, who grew up on a fruit and vegetable farm in the Missouri Bootheel, has helped with the operation since even before she married Jarod over 10 years ago.
+Their three children– Benjamin, Rebekah, and Elijah– are now the seventh generation of our family to be part of the farm.

 Perryville Pumpkin Farm is the biggest reason that our whole family comes home to the farm every year.
-On October weekends you can still often find all the Koenigs on the farm selling pumpkins, giving wagon rides, and much more.
+On fall weekends you can find the Koenigs on the farm selling pumpkins, giving wagon rides, and much more.
 We’ve made many memories as a family on the pumpkin farm and work hard to help you do the same year after year.
 From our family to yours, have a great time at the farm!